Mitt Romney, August 30th, 2012, Republican Convention, Tampa, Florida.

 And he lived through the Great Depression.

-So if you didn't go to college, you didn't have a prayer.
+He said, if you didn't go to college, you didn't have a prayer.

-Not only of not getting a job, you weren't gonna be able to keep friends that you had because they were gonna surpass you intellectually, they had better jobs than you did.
+Not only of not getting a job, you weren't going to be able to keep friends that you had because they were going to surpass you intellectually.

-Uh you you'd lose everything you had in common with them when you were growing up.
+You'd lose everything you had in common with them when you were growing up.

 His singular purpose as a father was that I do better than he did.

-The point is that's what America was.
+The point is, that's what America was.

-It would the the Where else in the world do people even dream these things?
+Where else in the world do people even dream these things?

 It isn't freedom.

-Everybody's not born to freedom, everybody's not born to liberty.
+Everybody's not born to liberty.

-Most people who have lived on this planet Didn't have anywhere near an opportunity to even get close to realizing their dreams.
+Most people who have lived on this planet didn't have anywhere near an opportunity to even get close to realizing their dreams.

-All they were able to do was dream, and those were even crushed by oppressive tyrannical leaders who didn't want people trying to improve themselves.
+And those were even crushed by oppressive, tyrannical leaders who didn't want people trying to improve themselves.

-Most people in the world from the beginnings of time, wherever you were born and however you were born, that was your life.
+Most people in the world, from the beginnings of time, wherever you were born and however you were born, that was your life.

-Then America comes along, and this has fundamental overwhelming change rooted in founding documents, freedom coming from God, and that the natural yearning of the human spirit is to be free and to be happy and to be good,
+If you were lucky to live very long, then America comes along and this has fundamental, overwhelming change rooted in founding documents, freedom coming from God, and that the natural yearning of the human spirit is to be free and to be happy and to be good, to be excellent, and codify it in our documents, and it soon took over.

-And one of the reasons the country is in trouble, and one of the reasons it's fraying in our fabric is because there are a lot of parents today who don't even think they have a chance, much less their kids.
+And one of the reasons the country is in trouble and one of the reasons it's fraying in our fabric is because there are a lot of parents today who don't even think they have a chance, much less their kids.

 And they're not even thinking about their kids having a better.

-When I listen to, I'm not it will not serve a purpose to mention any names, but this is a story about a football player in the NFL who's always been in trouble.
+They're just they've got folks, I see examples of culture that I can't relate to when I listen to I'm not it will not serve a purpose to mention any names, but this is a story about a football player in the NFL who's always been in trouble.

 Well, hey, I'll mention a name.